tianocore-docs/edk2-CCodingStandardsSpecification/2_guiding_principles.md

 **Forgiveness**

-Design to help users avoid errors and reduce the negative consequences of errors any errors made.
+Design to help users avoid errors and reduce the negative consequences of any errors made.
 Recommended methods for achieving design forgiveness include affordances, reversibility of actions, and safety nets.
 Effectively designing for forgiveness results in a design needing minimal confirmations, warnings, and help.